SidKundu27/book-recommender/README.md

 ## Backend

 This project uses Express.js, a popular web framework for Node.js, to handle the backend functionality.
 Express.js makes it easy to build scalable web applications and provides a robust set of features for building RESTful APIs.

+## Google Books API

+This project utilizes the Google Books API to fetch book information and recommendations.
+The Google Books API is a powerful tool that allows you to search for books, retrieve book details, and gather recommendations based on specific criteria.